mharthoorn/Console.Routing/README.md

     router.Handle(args);

 ```

-# Dependency Injection
+## Dependency Injection
-You can add services available for dependency injection through the RouterBuilder.
+You can add also services available for dependency injection through the RouterBuilder.
 To add a service, use the `.AddService()` method.
 ```csharp
     var router = new RouterBuilder()